RupalJain97/Distributed_Trading_System/README.md

 #### Controllers:
 These act as the entry points for various HTTP requests and communicate with services to perform business logic.
-1. **OrderController:** Handles operations like buying and selling stocks via EST endpoints.
+1. **OrderController:** Handles operations like buying and selling stocks via REST endpoints.
 2. **StockController:** Provides information about available stocks, such as current stock prices.
 3. **UserController:** Manages user-related operations like login, registration, and retrieving user-specific data.